ByeNow12/CPSC233GroupProject/README.md

 Chess Board Game

-Where to Find the Version for Demo 2:
+Where to Find the Version for Demo 3:

-All the classes required for demo 2 will be placed uploaded to our repository under the master branch

-For demo 2, we will be running the GUI version of the game
+All the classes required for demo 3 will be uploaded to our repository under the master branch.
+The classes are separated into 3 packages; the logic_package, text_package, and GUI_package.
+The GUIGame class is the main class used to run the program and can be found in the GUI_package.
+The TextGame class is the class used to run the text based version and can be found in the text_package.

-Compiling Instructions:
+Compiling Instructions for Text Based Version:
-1. Download the classes under the master branch in a zip file and place it in your chosen directory
+1. Download the ZIP file under the master branch containing all the classes and png images and place the file in your chosen directory
-2. Download all the png images in the master class
-3. Navigate to the chosen directory
+2. Navigate to the chosen directory
+3. Compile the file(s) using the command: javac TextGame.java

+Run Instructions for Text Based Version:
+1. Run the program using the command: java TextGame

+Compiling Instructions for GUI Version:
-4. Ensure all the required classes and images are in the chosen directory
+1. Download the ZIP file under the master branch containing all the classes and png images and place the file in your chosen directory
+2. Navigate to the chosen directory
-5. Compile the file(s) using the command javac Game.java
+3. Compile the file(s) using the command: javac GUIGame.java

-Run Instructions:
+Run Instructions for GUI version:
-1. Run the program using the command java Game
+1. Run the program using the command: java GUIGame